bcgov/fbp-go/README.md

 - Localization - implement en-CA and fr-CA.
 - Coordinates - provide user feedback on location button. (e.g. fetching and failed state).
+- FFMC scale at the bottom.
+  - Possible, but nothing out of the box - so leaving it alone for now.
+- With less space, the fuel type presets need to have shorter names.
+- Disclaimer.

+## Log of changes & decisions.

 - [x] Added crown fraction burned to basic screen.
 - [x] More space on left hand side.
-  - I added padding on the left and the right.
+  - Added padding on the left and the right.
 - [x] FFMC scale from 80+
-  - I've made the scale start at 80.
+  - Made the scale start at 80.
-- FFMC scale at the bottom.
-  - Possible, but nothing out of the box - so leaving it alone for now.
-- Consider dropping lat/lon/elevation on basic - only has slight effect. (could be time of year as well!)
 - [x] Fuel type picture.
-  - I've added picture placeholders.
-Need actual images to put in.
-- With less space, the fuel type presets need to have shorter names.
-- Disclaimer.
+  - Added fuel type pictures, but request for licensed images resulted in pictures being removed for now.
+- [x] Coordinate affects FMC (it may not seem to for some part of the year), so we are keeping coordinates instead of using some default.
-- App name.
+- [x] App name: decided to call it FBP Go.